 Health Services will be provided for all inmates who are in need of treatment and care to reduce suffering from medical or mental problems.

-The Public Safety Center is staffed by licensed medical personnel twenty-four (24) hours daily to provide routine and emergency services.
+Each Adult Detention Facility is staffed by licensed medical personnel twenty-four (24) hours daily to provide routine and emergency services.

 If an inmate requires medical, dental, or mental health services of a non-emergency nature, you must complete a medical request form and give to a Medical Provider.